google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 ---

-# F1: optimized
+# F1: simplified

 ![center](res/f1_optimized.png)

 <!--
-The F1 formula can be reduced to this formula… math.
+The F1 formula can be reduced to this formula.

+*It may be helpful to write the formula on the whiteboard at this point.*

 Image Details:
 * [f1_optimized.png](http://www.google.com): Copyright Google